cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 - People know libraries without understanding the problem which they solved.
 I would rather have a developer which understand the patterns and architecture.

-You might accuse me that I stated that I don't use libraries but I used Scrutor.
-Scrutor solves the problem that I have - registering components by convention - and it allows to achieve that in a pretty neat way..